nilesc/workflow/README.md

 # workflow
 Dotfiles and background on how to use my basic coding workflow.
 This flow is not for everyone.
 In particular, this assumes that you wish to do most of your work directly inside your terminal through vim.
+If you wish to substitute a different text editor, this will still work but this specific workflow may be less well-suited to it.

 ## General Notes
 ### Keyboard vs. Mouse